GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 Operator

-Your next question comes from the line of Gokul Hariharan from JPMorgan.
+Your next question comes from the line of Gokul Hariharan from JP Morgan.
 Your line is open.
 Please ask your question.

 Gokul Hariharan

 Thanks for taking my question.
 Hope everybody is safe.
-Just first question on, could you talk a little bit about William on how you're seeing the dynamic of better than expected demand due to work from home and more digital consumption, et cetera versus the relative lack of ability to execute on move-in or not having enough components like some [indiscernible] indicated yesterday that they're facing some degree of tightness in terms of some capacity, some hardware or the other.
+Just first question on, could you talk a little bit about William on how you're seeing the dynamic of better than expected demand due to work from home and more digital consumption, et cetera versus the relative lack of ability to execute on move-in or not having enough components like Tencent also indicated yesterday that they're facing some degree of tightness in terms of some capacity, some hardware or the other.
 Could you talk about how your customers and you are dealing with this and what are they doing to kind of mitigate that?
 Are there any kind of near-term measures that they are able to mitigate that.
 And how does it, what are you expecting this -- how is it going to manifest over the next couple of months, are we kind of past the peak of that or are we still going to be in that kind of phase in the next couple of months as well.
 The second question I had was on some of your remote sites, I think if you can take Langfang as a case study.
 If you only have one leaders under the service.
 Can you talk a little bit about how the dynamics are shaping up in terms of operating a data center in remote locations and how you're able to manage capacity ramp-up and how the dynamics for the center for data center compared to city center kind of data center?
 And one last question if I can if I may on the financing side, I think you clearly explained where you stand in terms of availability of financing both equity and debt.
 This is an industry which saw a lot of financing come in over the last couple of years for your competitors as well as you issue private equity as well as other sources of financing.
 Can you talk a little bit about industry-wide in terms of what you're seeing on financing pipelines, are they still intact?
 Do we see some degree of compression on financing on industry-wide basis?
 Thanks.

 Dan Newman

 William.
-First question, sorry Gokul, first question was what can be done about the issues in the supply chain customers got any solutions?
-We got any solutions to --
+First question, sorry Gokul, first question was what can be done about the issues in the supply chain, have customers got any solutions?
+Have we got any solutions to --

 William Huang